£26.49 – £52.99

 Grow Type: Outdoor, greenhouse, or indoor

-A pure Balkhi landrace strain from the hashish heartland of northern Afghanistan, a crucial centre of cannabis culture and biodiversity.
+A traditional domesticate from Balkh, the hashish heartland of northern Afghanistan, a crucial centre of cannabis culture and biodiversity.

-This is a resinous and heavily branched landrace strain with intense aromas ranging from citrus and lime to pine, sandlewood, and burnt rubber.
-Semi-dwarf expressions be found in this landrace, with almost spherical architecture.
-Leaflet-width can also vary from broad through to narrow.
-Northern Afghan landraces cannot be easily categorized according to Western preconceptions about Indica- or Sativa-type strains.
+This is a resinous and heavily branched strain with intense aromas ranging from citrus and lime to pine, sandlewood, and burnt rubber.
+Semi-dwarf, often with almost spherical architecture.

-NOTE: A recent test on three exceptional plants from a small grow of this accession in New England showed THC levels ranging from 14% to 24%.
-This would be highly unusual for a pure first-generation landrace hashish cultigen.
-It’s not yet clear what explains these results, but collectors should be aware that one explanation for such high THC levels is that this population may have been affected by introduced hybrids.
-That said, though unlikely, it’s not impossible that this is an exceptionally potent Afghan landrace.
+NOTE: A recent test on three exceptional plants from a small grow of this accession in New England showed alleged THC levels ranging from 14% to 24%.
+This would be unusual for a pristine first-generation Afghan plant.
+It’s not yet clear what explains these results, but most likely an unreliable lab.
+Nevertheless, collectors should be aware that a potential explanation for such high THC levels is that this population may have been affected by introduced hybrids.
+That said, more likely this is simply an exceptionally potent Afghan domesticate.

 12 seeds, 5 seeds